 Without the peril of destruction of the best in civilization there would be no motive to conservative action and no honor in being a man.
 The poetic imagination…in some ages belongs principally to the radicals; but in our time it is in the keeping of the conservatives.
 There is something better than dynamic conservatism, and that is imaginative conservatism…And if we Americans are to lead the nations, we shall have to think less and less about doubling or tripling the standard of living and more and more about what makes life worth living.—Russell Kirk, Beyond the Dreams of Avarice

 We hope you will join us in The Imaginative Conservative community.
-The Imaginative Conservative is an online journal for those who seek the True, the Good, and the Beautiful.
+The Imaginative Conservative is a journal for those who seek the True, the Good, and the Beautiful.
 We address culture, liberal learning, politics, political economy, literature, the arts and the American Republic in the tradition of Russell Kirk, T.S.
 Eliot, Edmund Burke, Irving Babbitt, Wilhelm Roepke, Robert Nisbet, Richard Weaver, M.E.
-Bradford, Eric Voegelin, Christopher Dawson, Paul Elmer More, and other leaders of Imaginative Conservatism (Visit our Bookstore to find books by/about these men).
+Bradford, Eric Voegelin, Christopher Dawson, Paul Elmer More, and other leaders of Imaginative Conservatism.